The “AQL tables” are statistical tools at the disposal of buyers (for product inspections). They help determine two key

-Thus, in most supplier/buyer relationships (particularly when the application does not result in life or death outcomes), the supplier is not expected to deliver defect-free goods.
-However, the buyer wants to control the quality of purchased goods, since he does not want too many defects.
+Therefore, in many supplier/buyer relationships (particularly when the application does not result in life or death outcomes), the supplier is not expected to deliver defect-free goods.
+The buyer needs to control the quality of purchased goods, since he does not want too many defects.
 But what does “too many” mean?

 How to set the limit between acceptability and refusal in a way that can be agreed upon and measured?

 Definition and application of ‘AQL’

 The limit, as described above, is called the ‘AQL’.
-It stands for ‘Acceptance Quality Limit’, and is defined as the “quality level that is the worst tolerable” (ISO 2859-1 standard).
+It stands for ‘Acceptance Quality Limit’, and is defined as the “quality level that is the worst tolerable” (source: ISO 2859-1 standard).

 For example: “I want no more than 1.5% defective items in the whole order quantity, on average over several production runs with that supplier” means the AQL is 1.5%.